University of Baltimore: Student housing developments

 The university, the Bozzuto Group, and the Gould Property Co. entered into a public-private joint venture to develop UBalt's Bolton Yard parking lot into a mixed use development, including apartments, a UBalt student bookstore, other retail, and garage parking.
 The project, which is named the Fitzgerald at UB Midtown, broke ground in 2008 and was largely complete by 2011.

-The Fitzgerald project was viewed at the time of its inception as a prelude to future public-private development projects—for instance more student housing.
-To that end, an October 2010 announcement indicated that the university was planning an 11-story student housing tower, to again be built in partnership with a private company, according to The Baltimore Sun.
+The Fitzgerald project was viewed at the time of its inception as a prelude to future public-private development projects, such as more student housing.
+An October 2010 announcement indicated that the university was planning an 11-story student housing tower, to again be built in partnership with a private company, according to the Baltimore Sun.
 The student housing tower was largely complete by mid-2012.

 According to a 2014 Baltimore Sun article, the university was considering building additional dormitory space on West Oliver Street, at the site of a facility currently used for postal vehicle maintenance.
 That development has yet to be named.
 According to a 2023 Baltimore Sun article, the university intends to enter into a ground-lease arrangement with the development firm Zahlco for the eventual creation of apartments and ground-floor retail on the former postal site.